-If you’re fascinated by unusual inventions, engineering and science come to Crossroads Village July 22 when we’ll feature inventors and inventions from the 19th century to now.
+If you’re fascinated by unusual inventions, engineering and science come to Crossroads Village & Huckleberry Railroad, June 16 when we’ll feature inventors and inventions from the 19th century to now.

 On this special day in the Village, several organizations, groups and schools will be on hand to encourage and inspire your interest in science and technology.

-- FIRST Robotics teams from Kettering University and local high schools will be set up inside Mill Street Warehouse to play Steam Works Games – where Elements of the 2017 FIRST ROBOTICS games will be featured!
-Competitions begin every hour.
-Each hour will have a Winner.
-3 Stations: Climbing Station, Boiler (ball catcher) Station, Gear Transfer Station – provided by Kettering, FIRST Robotics Community Center.
+- FIRST Robotics teams from Kettering University and local high schools will be set up inside Mill Street Warehouse to compete using elements of the 2018 FIRST Robotics playing field.

 - Factory Two will be inside the Mill Street Warehouse giving 3D Printer demonstrations and offering hands-on button making.

-- Take a look inside our train shop and discover the science behind locomotives.
-Tours given at 1pm, 2pm and 3pm
+- Take a look inside our train shop and discover the science behind locomotives

 - Visit the Stanley Schoolhouse for hands on Science Day activities